icebob/moleculer-java-site/src/moleculer-web.md

         // Create new AbstractRequestProcessor or return "null", this is
         // decided by the "config" which contains the Action parameters.

         return new AbstractRequestProcessor(next) {
             public void service(WebRequest req, WebResponse rsp) throws Exception {

+                // --- FUNCTIONS BEFORE CALLING THE ACTION ---

                 // Do nothig, just invoke next Middleware or Action next.service(req, rsp);

+                // --- FUNCTIONS AFTER CALLING THE ACTION ---
             }
         };
     }
 }
 ```

+The chain of the Route can be terminated if you do not call `next.service` but fill in `rsp` with the answer
+(for example, sending a regular "403 Forbidden" HTTP error message).
 The
 [GitHub page](https://github.com/moleculer-java/moleculer-java-web/tree/master/src/main/java/services/moleculer/web/middleware)
 of the API Gateway project has many examples of HTTP Middlewares.